apache/nuttx/configs/demo9s12ne64/README.txt

 	   the 100 second delay then adjust CONFIG_ARCH_LOOPSPERMSEC until the delay actually is 100 seconds.

-  HC12 specific chip initialization
+  HCS12 specific chip initialization

-  HC12 specific device driver settings
+  HCS12 specific device driver settings

+	CONFIG_HCS12_SERIALMON - Indicates that the target systems uses the Freescale serial bootloader.

-	CONFIG_UARTn_SERIAL_CONSOLE - selects the UARTn for the console and ttys0 (default is the UART0).
+	CONFIG_SCIO_SERIAL_CONSOLE - selects the SCIO for the console and ttys0 (default is the UART0).

-	CONFIG_UARTn_RXBUFSIZE - Characters are buffered as received.
+	CONFIG_SCIO_RXBUFSIZE - Characters are buffered as received.
 	   This specific the size of the receive buffer

-	CONFIG_UARTn_TXBUFSIZE - Characters are buffered before
+	CONFIG_SCIO_TXBUFSIZE - Characters are buffered before
 	   being sent.
 This specific the size of the transmit buffer

-	CONFIG_UARTn_BAUD - The configure BAUD of the UART.
+	CONFIG_SCIO_BAUD - The configure BAUD of the UART.

-	CONFIG_UARTn_BITS - The number of bits.
+	CONFIG_SCIO_BITS - The number of bits.
 Must be either 7 or 8.

-	CONFIG_UARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity, 3=mark 1, 4=space 0
+	CONFIG_SCIO_PARTIY - 0=no parity, 1=odd parity, 2=even parity, 3=mark 1, 4=space 0

-	CONFIG_UARTn_2STOP - Two stop bits
+	CONFIG_SCIO_2STOP - Two stop bits

 Configurations
 ^^^^^^^^^^^^^^

-Each Freescale HC12 configuration is maintained in a sudirectory and can be selected as follow:
+Each Freescale HCS12 configuration is maintained in a sudirectory and can be selected as follow:

 	cd tools